 Long before becoming the playground of the Romans, Campania was a Greek colony.
 It was settled during the 9th century B.C. and was part of what was known as the Magna Graecia (Latin for “Greater Greece”).
 After centuries of battles between different cultures, the Romans finally gained control of the region around the 4th century B.C.

-Under the Romans, what we know as the Campania region, saw a period of economic growth.
+Under the Romans, what we know as the region of Campania, saw a period of economic growth.
 The construction of the Via Appia created a direct link to Rome and transformed the area into a destination for many noble Roman families.
 Today, cities like Pompeii, Herculaneum and Pozzuoli give us a glimpse into the past and how the Romans lived.

 The unification of Italy marked the end of Bourbon rule.
 World War II brought significant economic and social problems, with Naples and Salerno experiencing heavy bombing and destruction.
 In 1980, a massive earthquake devastated the area, leading to further economic struggles and the rise of organized crime.